21david/3D-TicTacToe/README.md

      cd 3D-TicTacToe
      ```
 #### If you don't have Git:
-  1. Click the green **Code** button and select **Download ZIP**.
+  1. Click the green **Code** button and select **Download ZIP** at the bottom of the pop-up.
   2. Unzip the file and open the folder.

 #### Then compile and run the files.
-1. Make sure you have a JDK installed (Java 8 or later, see [these](https://www.freecodecamp.org/news/install-openjdk-free-java-multi-os-guide/?utm_source=chatgpt.com) or [these](https://www.geeksforgeeks.org/download-and-install-java-development-kit-jdk-on-windows-mac-and-linux/?utm_source=chatgpt.com) instructions).
+1. Make sure you have a JDK installed (Java 8 or later, if not, see [these](https://www.freecodecamp.org/news/install-openjdk-free-java-multi-os-guide/?utm_source=chatgpt.com) or [these](https://www.geeksforgeeks.org/download-and-install-java-development-kit-jdk-on-windows-mac-and-linux/?utm_source=chatgpt.com) instructions).
 2. Run these commands to comile and run:
    ```sh
    javac src/*.java -d bin